Kudzu in the United States: Chemical

 A different and less time-consuming option for the control of kudzu is treatment with herbicides.
 Some common herbicides used are picloram and triclopyr; the most effective are picloram and tebuthiuron.
 However, chemical treatments are expensive, and killing off the plant completely requires large amounts of herbicides (40-80 USgal/acre).
 Herbicides are found to be most effective when they are used during the typical growing season, June–October, and when used for successive years.
 One case study saw a significant decrease in the growth of kudzu after just two years, whereas another study required the use of the herbicide for up to ten years.

 Another form of chemical removal other than herbicides is soil solarization.
 Soil solarization is a thermal (heat) method that utilizes solar-enhanced heating of the soil to kill the root system of the plant, thereby avoiding the use of pesticides and other more dangerous (fire-based) means to control the plant.
 Soil solarization affects the micronutrients and macronutrients in the soil.
 The most prominent effect of this method of control is the increase in potassium.
-The higher level of potassium in all soils undergoing solarization demonstrates the successful release of K from decomposing kudzu plant tissues.
+The higher level of potassium in all soils undergoing solarization demonstrates the successful release of potassium from decomposing kudzu plant tissues.
 Such a rise in potassium levels by solarization is important for soils in the Southeastern United States that tend to be highly weathered and generally have low potassium contents.